The Manitoba Museum in Winnipeg, Manitoba, Canada showcases human and natural history across Manitoba’s diverse landscapes

 The Parklands Gallery showcases the parklands / mixed woods region of Manitoba, the transition zone between the Boreal Forest to the north and the Grassland plains to the south.
 Here you’ll find trembling aspen, broadleaf woods, mule deer, and sharp-tailed grouse.
 This area is home to a larger variety of life and landscapes than any other area of the province.

-The Grasslands Gallery features the southern part of the province where bison once roamed in an area of tall grass and mixed grass prairie.
+The Prairies Gallery features the southern part of the province where bison once roamed in an area of tall grass and mixed grass prairie.

 The Manitoba Museum is located on Treaty 1 land, and the homeland of the Métis Nation.
 These lands, occupied for thousands of years, are the traditional territories of the Anishinaabeg, Inniwak, and Nakota Nations.
 On its website, the museum says it is committed to collaborating with all Indigenous peoples of the province.
 Indigenous historical and contemporary stories are found throughout the galleries.
 Bringing these stories forward is a focus within the renewal project.
 In recent visits I have noticed new exhibits and updates to older exhibits that better represent Indigenous histories and cultures.
 Exhibits touch on traditional culture and ways of life, techniques for survival, relationships with the land, art, the impact of the fur trade, and interactions with first immigrants.